Syllabus and Readings

 - Pastoral Letter on Faith and the Environment (2008)

-6. Review materials that show the theological and multiracial, multicultural diversity of UCC theology.
-Choose one of the readings from the theological and muticultural materials.
-Write a one-page paper on how UCC theology was shaped by diversity with a particular lens on the reading you chose
+5. Review materials that show the diversity of UCC theology.
+The readings below reflect the diversity of theological thought within what is widely seen as a white and liberal church.
+Choose one and write a one-page paper on how UCC theology was shaped by diversity with a particular lens on the reading you chose.

 - David Hirano, “Theology among Asian Americans” (1986)